 The first stage of the Commission’s consultations occurred in November and December 2017 to inform findings for the first and second reports.
-The first report was delivered to Minister of Labour, Harry Bains, in early 2018 with recommendations about the timing of increases for the general minimum wage.
+The first report was delivered to Minister of Labour in early 2018 with recommendations about the timing of increases for the general minimum wage.